The Drinking Loops That Keep Us Stuck

 • Action: Drink to numb

-• Result: Emotions return stronger, reinforcing the loop
+• Result: Emotions rebound stronger, causing another round

 The Guilt-Regret Cycle